dchud/wordpressure/README.md

 http://en.wordpress.com/firehose/ for details) and shows a running list of new entries on WordPress sites on a web page.

-It uses redis to store the list, and node.js with socket.io to display and update the list as updates come available.
+It uses node.js with socket.io to display and update the list as updates come available.

 This application comes mostly from a desire to understand these tools and the cool way that @edsu has used them to make Wikistream